iair/Diabetes-mellitus-prediction-in-Pima-Indians/README.md

 # Diabetes-mellitus-prediction-in-Pima-Indians

-This repository was created to show the workshop for "Switch Fb developer circle", which is going to take place on 05-08-2017.The content is:
+This repository was created to show the workshop for "Switch Fb developer circle", which is going to take place on 05-08-2017.

 Títle: "Proceso CRISP-DM aplicado a la predicción de la diabetes mellitus con datasets públicos"

-Content:
+The content of the workshop is divided into two stages:

-##Theoretical
+## Theoretical

 1.-The CRISP-DM process

 2.-Explanation of the problem to solve, structure and problems that we face in the dataset.

-##Hands on
+## Hands on

 1.-Understanding and characterization of the data.